Since 2017

 Step 6

-7. If foil is loose: fold in HALF (double-thickness for durability).
-Place HALF the onion rings in middle; sprinkle with paprika; drizzle with olive oil.
+7. If the foil is thin, fold it in half for durability.
+Place half the onion rings in the middle, sprinkle with paprika, and drizzle with olive oil.

 Step 7

-8. Enhance vegetable bed with tomatoes + bell peppers (LAYER 2).
+8. Build up the vegetable bed with the tomatoes and bell peppers.

 Step 8

-9. Place fish ON TOP of vegetable bed.
-Juice released by fish soaks into vegetables, makes them tasty + juicy + harmonizes with sweet-tender dorado.
+9. Place the fish on top of the vegetable bed.
+The juices released by the fish soak into the vegetables, making them incredibly tasty and juicy and harmonising with the sweet, tender dorado.

 Step 9